Pre-filter capture large particles and protect the inner filter.

 Can You Clean Or Wash Pre-filters?

 You can gently soak and wash most re-washable pre-filter but just to be on the safe side, check the product manual.
 Some pre-filter only allows light vacuuming to avoid damaging the filter’s density.
-Pre-filter are very good at trapping dust.
-But dust gets piled up quickly and is uneconomical to constantly replace the filter.
-Therefore, most re-usable pre-filter is made of fiberglass, pleated panel or steel.
-In other words, they are the permanent filter that can withstand cleaning without affecting its efficiency.
-Some manufacturers even quoted their permanent pre-filter will last a lifetime but in our experience, 5 years is a good take.
+Pre-filter is very good at trapping dust.
+But dust gets piled up quickly, and it is uneconomical to replace the filter constantly.
+Therefore, most re-usable pre-filter is made of fiberglass, pleated panel, or steel.
+In other words, they are the permanent filter that can withstand cleaning without affecting their efficiency.
+Some manufacturers even quoted their permanent pre-filter will last a lifetime.
+Still, in our experience, 5 years is a good take.
 As for a 2-in-1 carbon pre-filter, never wash it as the water will damage the activated carbon.
 You will need to periodically replace the filter as a normal HEPA filter would.

-We all frequently associate pre-filter will HVAC, furnace or ventilation system, it can also be found in the least expected places.
-From masks, respirators, speaker, and even in a laptop.
-The reason so many of these devices even bother fitting in a pre-filter is to reduce the number of dust from inflowing into the devices.
+We all frequently associate pre-filter will HVAC, furnace, or ventilation system.
+It can also be found in the least expected places, from masks, respirators, speakers, and even in a laptop.
+So many of these devices even fit in a pre-filter to reduce the number of inflowing dust.